Base de datos de plantas del FNPS

 Comentarios generales:

-It forms root nodules with a symbiont fungus to fix its own nitrogen; so it grows well in poor or sterile soil.
+It forms root nodules with a symbiont anaerobic, filamentous bacteria (Frankia) to fix its own nitrogen, allowing it to grow well in poor or sterile soil.
 Its persistent fruit looks like a very small pine cone.

 FNPS Plant Print